geekysuavo/pyppm/software/README.md

 PyPPM hardware or does a small piece of data processing on acquired signals.

-As a general rule of thumb, utilities that have `h` suffixed onto them are the human-readable versions of their simpler utilities.
-For example, while `rpar` reads the current parameters from a PyPPMv1 device, `rparh` will read the same parameters and output them in human-readable format.

 These `cli` utilities are meant mainly for the purposes of debugging.
 If you want to use the PyPPM for anything useful, the Python module is recommended.